-To meet employer needs and respond to Local Market Intelligence (LMI) the College's curriculum teams continue to develop new curriculum offers such as 6 new T levels, Level 5 Teaching, a range of Built Environment courses, esports and various Access to Higher Education courses.
-In addition, the College is aligning the curriculum to the development of two additional T-level qualifications 22/23.
+To meet employer needs and respond to Local Market Intelligence (LMI) the College's curriculum teams continue to develop new curriculum offers such as T levels, Level 5 Teaching, a range of Built Environment courses, Esports and various Access to Higher Education courses.
+In addition, the College working with the Open University to develop a Foundation Degree in Health and a Top up in Animal Management.